aerosol/eco/README.md

 #### Setting up the configuration files

-Eco can handle any configuration file format (in worst case scenario, with a little bit of additional programming).
+Eco can handle any configuration file format (the worst case requires a little additional programming).
 For now, let's just stick to native format which is simply an Erlang term, that can be read using `file:consult/1`.

 Configuration files are stored in `conf/` directory by default.
 This directory is relative to your application directory.
-If you are not happy with the default path, you can change it by providing `config_dir` setting within the `StartArgs`.
+If you are not happy with the default path, you can change it by providing the `config_dir` setting within the `StartArgs`.
 We will cover that later.

-Every configuration file you will make use of needs to be set up.
+Every configuration file you intend to use will need to be set up.
 This is done by calling the `eco:setup/1` or `eco:setup/2` function.
 Let's assume you have already created a configuration file for your application:

   ```erlang